xairaven/xairaven/README.md

 ### Hi there 👋

+My name is Alex and I'm student from 🇺🇦Kyiv, Ukraine

+### 📚 Education

+I'm currently at the IATE, National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute".
+122 Computer Science

+### 🔧 Technologies & Tools
+In progress
 <!--
 **xairaven/xairaven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.